Luis Manuel Quintero

-Luis Manuel Quintero (1725? – 1810) was a Afro-Spanish tailor from Guadalajara, Jalisco; who was one of the 44 original settlers of the Pueblo de Los Angeles (present-day Los Angeles, California) on September 4, 1781.
+Luis Manuel Quintero (1725? – 1810) was an Afro-Spanish tailor from Guadalajara, Jalisco; who was one of the 44 original settlers of the Pueblo de Los Angeles (present-day Los Angeles, California) on September 4, 1781.

 Family

 Quintero's wife María Petra Rubio was born near 1741 and came from Álamos, Sonora.
 A person of Spanish descent.
 They bore eight children, María Juana Josefa, María Gertrudis, María Concepcíon, María Tomasa, María Rafaela, María Fabiana Sebastiana, Catharina, and José Clemente.

 On January 21, 1781, his 16-year-old daughter Catharina was married at Purísima Concepción Church in Álamos to one of Rivera's soldiers, Joaquin Rodríquez.
 His 15-year-old daughter, Fabiana Sebastiana, was married to another soldier of the expedition, Eugenio Valdés, on the same day.
 And, on the following day, Luis's eldest daughter, 18-year-old María Juana Josefa, was united in marriage with still another soldado de cuera, José Rosalino Fernández.